UsamaDvlpr/21F-9217_Web-Programming/Assignment # 3/Portfolio/README.md

 ## Portfolio-Website
-Portfolio website build using HTML5, CSS3, JavaScript and jQuery.
+I build this Portfolio website using HTML5, CSS3, JavaScript and jQuery.

 © 2024 Usama Akram